Did you know that you can grow strawberries in the AeroGarden?!

 Keep an eye on your garden:

 As your strawberry plants grow, the older leaves will start to brown and die.
 This is perfectly normal.
 Remove the brown and dead leaves by cutting them at the base of the stem.
 To help prevent bugs keep the grow surface clear of dead leaves.
-Some common plant problems and remedies are shown below.

 Harvest your strawberries!